lcbullock/iOS7-Background-Transfer-Service/README.md

 This sample shows the usage of the new background capabillities of NSURLSession in iOS 7.
 App does not require any background permissions.
-NSURLSession code and delegates abstarcted into LCBDownloadHelper to minimize view controller and UI coupling.
+NSURLSession code and delegates encapsulated into LCBDownloadHelper to minimize view controller and UI coupling.

 ###Use cases supported: